 A similar concept can also be applied to websites.
-Every visitor who comes to your website holds potential to deliver certain value to you and you should know what that value is.
-Visitor lifetime value has following components:
+Every visitor who comes to your website holds the potential to deliver a certain value to you and you should know what that value is.
+Visitor lifetime value has the following components:

 - Goals – what goals you want the visitor to complete; it can be signups, downloads, leads, clicks on ads, or purchases

 - Value of those goals – you should put a dollar figure to each of those goals.
-What is a signup worth to you?
+What is signup worth to you?
 What is a lead worth to you?
-What is average sale made per visitor?
+What is the average sale made per visitor?

-- Conversion rate for those goals – out of 100 visitors who visit your website, how many complete goals you have defined.
-That value is called conversion rate.
+- The conversion rate for those goals – out of 100 visitors who visit your website, how many complete goals you have defined?
+That value is called the conversion rate.

-- Visitor retention – on an average, how many visits does a visitor make on your website.
-Is that value 1, 2 or as large as 5-10?
+- Visitor retention – on average, how many visits does a visitor make to your website?
+Is that value 1, 2, or as large as 5-10?
 With each additional visit, you get a chance to have the visitor complete your goals and deliver value to your business.
-You are doing an extremely poor job if on an average most of your visitors never come back.
+You are doing an inferior job if on average most of your visitors never come back.
 Have them come back to your website!

-Based on these parameters, a simplistic formula can be derived for visitor life time value:
+Based on these parameters, a simple formula can be derived for visitor lifetime value:

-Tracking and optimizing a single metric like visitor life time value gives you THE best perspective on whether your activities on the website are really worth it.
-If you aren’t calculating and increasing visitor life time value, you are losing a lot of opportunity to drive your business ahead.
-The metric also attaches a bound to what you should be paying for acquiring visitors through paid advertisements, banner ads or affiliates.
-You cannot spend more to acquire a visitor more than what you expect to derive from him.
+Tracking and optimizing a single metric like visitor lifetime value gives you THE best perspective on whether your website activities are worth it.
+If you aren’t calculating and increasing visitor lifetime value, you are losing a lot of opportunities to drive your business ahead.
+The metric also attaches a bond to what you should be paying for acquiring visitors through paid advertisements, banner ads, or affiliates.
+You cannot spend more to acquire a visitor than what you expect to derive from him.